STRIPERSPACE.COM LOGO

 • Older, large female stripers are called "Cows".
 Younger, smaller stripers are called schoolies or shorts.

 • Female striped bass grow larger than the males.
-If you catch a striped bass over 15 pounds it is probably a female, with the potential for producing a million eggs for each 10 pounds of body each spring.
+If you catch a striped bass over 15 pounds it is probably a female, with the potential for producing a million eggs for each 10 pounds of body weight each spring.
 Don't take her out of circulation.
-Gently release her.
+Take a photo and gently release her.
+Let your photo be your trophy.

 Striped Bass Length and Age